sonrabakarim/barlkk/_posts/2016-08-27-serverless-email-forwards-ses-lambda-crash-course.md

 In 2016 this website underwent a major overhaul.
 I took it off my [simple Docker set-up](/simple-websites-jekyll-docker/) and [moved it to S3 with CloudFront](/pagespeed-100-with-jekyll-s3-and-cloudfront/).
 The process of which enabled me to **reduce hosting costs by 80%** all while increasing reach and decreasing page load times globally.

 But static websites have a perceived disadvantage: they're static.
 They have no inherent dynamic functionality.
 What will you do when you want to add some piece of interactivity---a contact form, or an email distribution list?
 Sure you could go with TypeForm or TinyLetter.
-But <abbr title="Function as a Service">FaaS</abbr> (a.k.a.
-Serverless) is a thing and [will continue to be a thing](https://hackernoon.com/why-the-fuss-about-serverless-4370b1596da0) for years to come.
+But you could also create your own service using <abbr title="Function as a Service">FaaS</abbr> (a.k.a.
+Serverless).
+Afterall, Serverless isn't just a fad, and it's [not going away anytime soon](https://hackernoon.com/why-the-fuss-about-serverless-4370b1596da0).

 To quickly grok the benefits of a "serverless" architecture, look at the following illustration: